TechsCode-Team/InsaneShopsWiki/features/index.md

 # Main features of Insane shops
 <br>

-Here are all the default features from Insane shops
+Here are all the features of Insane Shops.
 <br>

 * **`Item Blacklist`**